About QCN Fibre

 QCN stands for Queensland Capacity Network and is jointly owned by Powerlink and Energy Queensland.
 Our Chairman, Greg Young and CEO, Derek Merdith have deep, global, and local experience with market-leading telecommunications organisations.

 +Is QCN Fibre owned by the Government?

 QCN Fibre is known as a government-owned corporation (GOC).
-It is jointly owned by Powerlink Queensland and Energy Queensland and is under the remit of three Cabinet Ministers;
+It is jointly owned by Powerlink Queensland and Energy Queensland and has two shareholding Ministers;

-- The Honourable Cameron Dick MP – Treasurer and Minister for Infrastructure and Planning; and
+- The Honourable Cameron Dick MP – Treasurer and Minister for Investment; and

 +Why QCN Fibre?